 No public access to the premises shall be allowed other than between the hours of 8.00am and 11.00pm, Monday to Saturday, and the premises shall not open on 8.30am and 10.00pm Sundays or recognised Bank Holidays.

 Since the final planning permission decision document was misaligned with the original Committee report and recommendations during the public planning meeting, we were advised to submit a variation of the planning condition 10 (P/18/1792/2) to address the anomaly in the wording.
-This was submitted at the start of September.
+This was submitted at the start of September and was approved in November.

 The site was never intended to remain as green space.
 As part of the original Section 106 Agreement for the estate, the land was set aside for shops, a place of worship, a health centre and a community centre.